Vilas County Land and Water Resource Management, 2025

 Map 8 – Phosphorus Trends

-Attachment A – Public Hearing Notice (Not available yet.)
+Appendix A – Public Hearing Notice

-Attachment B – Nutrient Management Conservation Practice Standard
+Appendix B – Nutrient Management Conservation Practice Standard

-Attachment C – NR151 Performance Standards and Prohibitions Fact Sheets
+Appendix C – NR151 Performance Standards and Prohibitions Fact Sheets

-Attachment E – Wetland Plants of Concern (Not available yet.)
+Appendix E – Wetland Plants of Concern

-Attachment F – Healthy Watersheds, High Quality Waters Maps & Tables
+Appendix F – Healthy Watersheds, High Quality Waters Maps & Tables

 The current 2015-2024 LWRM Plan is available HERE.